The Hidden Economic Value of Stay-at-Home Parents

 This approach calculates what it would cost to hire professionals to replace the stay-at-home parent's services.
 Start by estimating annual replacement costs for childcare, housekeeping, transportation, and other services your family relies upon.

-Multiply this annual figure by the number of years needed until children are independent—typically 15-20 years for young families.
-Add additional expenses like funeral costs ($7,000-$10,000), outstanding debts, and college funding contributions.
+Multiply this annual figure by the number of years needed until children are independent, typically 15 to 20 years for young families.
+Add additional expenses like funeral costs (the national median for a funeral with viewing and burial is now around $8,300 in 2026), outstanding debts, and college funding contributions.
 Finally, subtract existing savings and any life insurance coverage already in place.

 For example, a family with two young children might calculate: